LIT-Protocol/docs/docs/integrations/storage/irys.md

 ## Storing on Arweave via Irys

 To use Irys to store data on Arweave, first connect to an [Irys node](https://docs.irys.xyz/overview/nodes).
 This function uses the same private key from our `.env` file and connects to the Irys Devnet where uploads are stored for 60 days.
-In a production environment, you would change this to use Irys' [Node 1 or 2](https://docs.irys.xyz/overview/nodes) instead where uploads are permanent.
+In a production environment, you would change this to use Irys' [Node 1 or 2](https://docs.irys.xyz/overview/nodes) where uploads are permanent.

 :::info
 This code is configured to MATIC to pay for uploads, and while working with the Irys Devnet, you need to fund your wallet with [free MUMBAI MATIC Devnet](https://mumbaifaucet.com/) tokens.
 Alternatively, you could use [any other Devnet token](/overview/supported-tokens#devnet-tokens) supported by Irys.
 :::

 ```js
 async function getIrys() {